 THE TOP PRIORITIES/INITIATIVES FOR the VCCI unit IN SFY20 ARE:

 The Business Office (BO) supports, monitors, manages, and reports on all aspects of fiscal planning and responsibility.
-The unit includes Accounts Payable/Accounts Receivable (AP/AR), Grants and Contracts, & Fiscal Analytics.
+The unit includes Accounts Payable/Accounts Receivable (AP/AR) & Fiscal Analytics.

 The Business Office's top 2 SFY20 priorities are:

 The Data Management and Integrity Unit provides data analysis, distribution of Medicaid data extracts to contractors, reporting to regulatory agencies, the legislature, and other stakeholders.
 We deliver: mandatory federal reporting to the Centers for Medicare and Medicaid Services (CMS); routine Vermont Healthcare Claims Uniform Reporting and Evaluations System (VHCURES) data feeds; the annual Healthcare Effectiveness Data and Information Sets (HEDIS) data extracts for performance measurement reporting; weekly medical and pharmacy claims files and monthly eligibility records to support Care Coordination for the Vermont Chronic Care Initiative (VCCI) and the Vermont Medicaid Next Generation Pilot Project - a risk-based program between the DVHA and OneCare Vermont an accountable care organization.
 In addition, we provide ad hoc data analysis for internal DVHA divisions and other AHS departments and state agencies.
 These requests include Public Record Requests (PRR) which are managed by the Legal Unit and are forwarded to the Data Unit as deemed necessary.